 The ReDesign FORUM brings together employees from a wide range of divisions.

 Participants form teams to work on specific themes and explore issues related to each.
 They then work to find solutions to these issues by, for example, implementing experimental measures and meeting with related departments, external experts and other companies.
-The participants brush up their proposals through direct dialogue with management before making a final report, at which point management decides whether or not their proposals can be implemented.
+The teams brush up their proposals through direct dialogue with management before making their final reports, at which point management decides whether or not their proposals can be implemented.

 Management has examined the feasibility of the measures proposed by the teams in each of the ReDesign FORUM’s three years.
-Some of these have already been put into practice on a Company-wide basis.
+A variety of these have been put into practice and taken root within the Company.

 Participants have commented that the ReDesign FORUM gave them a chance to directly convey their passion and ideas to management and see them realized.
 They also noted that participating increased their affection for Lion and gave them a greater sense of professional fulfillment in their work.
 As these comments demonstrate, this initiative is both creating opportunities to change Lion’s corporate activities and helping to increase employees’ professional fulfillment.